silper2693/8weeksqlchallenge-by-Silper/README.md

 # 8 Week SQL Challenge Solutions ##

 This repository contains my solutions to the [**8 Week SQL Challenge**](https://8weeksqlchallenge.com/) by Danny Ma.

 A special thanks to [Data with Danny](https://www.linkedin.com/company/datawithdanny/) for creating these insightful and engaging SQL case studies! 👋🏻

 ## 🧠 Skills Practiced

+This challenge helped me practice the following skills:

 - SQL Joins
 - Aggregations
 - Window Functions